What are the Different Pathologist Careers?

 Human pathology is not the only type of pathology.
 The field of veterinary pathology is becoming increasingly popular.
 To determine disease and its effects on animals’ bodies, veterinary pathologists may collaborate closely with veterinarians or, more commonly, drug companies.
 Similarly, phytopathology, or the study of plant diseases, is concerned with diseases that affect plants.
 Phytopathology investigates why plants become ill, as well as how their diseases may benefit future crops, other plants, and humans, or how they may harm them.

 Pathologists typically need a bachelor’s degree or higher in the field of pathology to work as pathologists.
-Medical pathologists in the United States are required to be licensed a licensing board.
+Medical pathologists in the United States are required to be licensed by a licensing board.
 Additional education may be required for pathologist careers that are more specialized, such as veterinary pathology, phytopathology, or forensic pathology.
-Pathologists’ average annual salary is determined their geographic location, experience, and the type of facility where they work.
+Pathologists’ average annual salary is determined by their geographic location, experience, and the type of facility where they work.
 As of May 2009, pathologists in the United States earned between $169,000 and $610,000 USD per year.